-- (1) The Authority shall make arrangements for its functions to be discharged, in cases of urgency, as follows:- - (a) by delegation to the Executive Committee which shall deal with all matters of an urgent nature which cannot be reasonably delayed until the next ordinary meeting of the Authority or appropriate Committee; or - (b) in cases of extreme urgency, by delegation to a Chief Officer.
+- (1) The Authority shall make arrangements for its function to be discharged, in cases of urgency, as follows:- - (a) by delegation to the Executive Committee which shall deal with all matters of an urgent nature which cannot be reasonably delayed until the next ordinary meeting of the Authority or appropriate Committee; or - (b) in cases of extreme urgency, by delegation to a Chief Officer.

-This Standing Order shall not apply to the functions which are properly undertaken by the Standards Committee, the Appeals Committee or the Disciplinary Committee.
+This Standing Order shall not apply to the functions which are properly undertaken by the Appointments Committee, the Audit Committee, the Standards Committee, or the Appeals Committee or the Disciplinary Committee.